 - 1 ½ inches deep in the fall for larger bulbs

 - Spring planting will also produce

-- Dig garlic bulbs in late summer handle gently to avoid bruising
+- Dig garlic bulbs in late summer and handle gently to avoid bruising

-- Soft-neck varieties will store for several months in cool, dry place – braid and hang
+- Both soft-neck and hard-neck varieties will store in a cool, dry place – braid and hang

 - Use fresh, dried, roasted or infused in oil or vinegar

 - Anti-microbial, anti-fungal, anti-biotic, great for the heart and nervous system – traditionally used to kill everything from a sinus infection to ring worm!

 - Echinacea Angustifolia (one variety, but there are several) – Site – Full sun –any zone – wide range of soils and sites